Last editedJun 20222 min read

 Many businesses accept regular payments by cheques, cash or Bacs transfer.
 Increasingly, however, SMEs across the country are turning to Direct Debit because it is simpler and cheaper.

 Cash and cheque

 Payment cheques are the traditional method for collecting regular and one-off payments.
 A payment cheque is a document, written and signed by a customer, instructing a bank or building society to debit your account and pay another person or organisation.
-A payment cheque can take up to 7 working days to clear.
+A payment cheque takes 2 working days to clear.

 Customers have full control over when and how much they pay when using cash or cheques.